-You are probably a little anxious about learning how to light.
+You may be a little anxious about learning how to light.
 Don't be.
 Learning this stuff is easy and fun.
 Good lighting is not about math.
 It is more like cooking.
 It's like when you taste the soup and it needs more salt—so you add some salt.
 You'll see what I mean when we learn to balance a flash with the existing, (or "ambient") light.

 But before we get to that, let's look at the basic gear you'll need.

-First we'll make sure your existing flash is appropriate.
+First we'll see if your existing flash is appropriate.
 (Don't worry, it almost certainly is.)
 Then, we'll walk you through the inexpensive kit you'll need to turn it into a mobile mini studio.